 “(a)(1) There is established an Office of Food Policy (“Office”) within the Department of Health for the purpose of promoting equitable and sustainable food policies across the District that increase food access and build a local food economy.

-“(2) The Office shall be led by the Food Policy Director, who shall be appointed by the Mayor with the advice and consent of the Council of the District of Columbia.”.
+“(2) The Office shall be led by the Food Policy Director, who shall be hired and employed by the Department of Health.”.

 (3) Subsection (b) is amended by striking the word “Director” and inserting the word “Office” in its place.